-Septic tanks are a must for any Atlanta home existing far from the inner-city sewage network.
-When your waste cannot be disposed of directly through the city’s waste-management systems, you may need to consider septic tank installation for your household plumbing needs.
+Septic tanks are a must for any Atlanta home that is far from the inner-city sewage network.
+When your waste cannot be disposed of directly through the city’s waste management systems, you may need to consider septic tank installation for your household plumbing needs.

-Installing a septic tank is an expensive endeavor that requires expertise and land permits to work sufficiently.
+Installing a septic tank is an expensive endeavor that requires expertise and land permits.
 Even if you are removing an old tank in place of a new one, you must meet specific criteria.
-This article will take you through everything you need to know regarding septic tank installation such as:
+We will explain everything you need to know regarding septic tank installation, such as:

 Here, waste separates into three parts: sludge, liquids, and scum.
 Sludge is made up of solid waste, while scum is separated oils and particles that are less dense than the water and therefore float to the top.